LightArrowsEXE/moon_blog/_posts/2020-08-04-editing-stylesheet.md

 \* "-ize" is also correct in British English, but required in American English.
 Whichever you use, stay consistent.<br>
 \*\* "theatre" is technically also correct in American English.

-Regarding quotation marks, double quotation marks are to be used when quoting, and single marks used for quotes within a quote.
+Double quotation marks are to be used when quoting, and single marks used for quotes within a quote.
 Punctuation that is not part of the quote should remain outside the quotation marks, and the first word of a quoted sentence should always start with a capital letter, regardless of where in the sentence it starts.

 * "January 10th.
 Lady Tamayo was ethereal and gorgeous again today."
 * What do you mean, "I don't know where they went"?!
 * And so he went all "Oh yeah, the guy said 'Just leave it all to me!' so nonchalantly!"

 "Alright" should always be spelled as "all right".
-While they can be used interchangeably, "all right" is always correct, while "alright" can be wrong in some instances.<br>
+While they can be used interchangeably sometimes, "all right" is *always* correct.<br>
 "OK", "Ok", and "ok" should always be written full-out as "okay".

-Concerning punctuation:

-* Proper use of punctuation is *always* required.
+Proper use of punctuation is *always* required.
 Be it periods, exclamation points, commas, semi-colons, whatever.
 Use whatever is most appropriate.

 * Be careful not to spam too many commas.
-It's very easy to introduce a comma splice, so be careful to avoid that.
+It's very easy to introduce a comma splice, so try to avoid that.
 That said, we're big lovers of the Oxford comma, so use it.
 * Avoid ellipses like the plague.
 Oftentimes they're just annoying and unnecessary.
 * We do not make use of four-dotted ellipsis.
 No matter your excuse, I won't allow it.
 * No double-hyphens.
 When a script uses double-hyphens, replace them with em-dashes.

 Abbreviated titles are the only exception to the "British English" rule.
 We prefer them with a full stop;

-* "Mr." vs. "Mr"
+* "Mr." (vs. "Mr")
-* "Dr." vs "Dr", etc.
+* "Dr." (vs "Dr")

 Numbers are written fully whenever reasonable, and if the CPS allows for it.
-"Thirty six" vs. "36", "nine-hundred-ninety-one" vs "991", etc.
+This does not extend to dates.
+Dates should also always use the British date format.

+* "Thirty-six" (vs. "36")
+* "nine-hundred-ninety-one" (vs "991")
+* "December 25th, 1998" (vs. "December twenty-fifth, nineteen-ninety-eight")

 # Dialects and Manners of Speech